Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-02.md

 ## JS - Functions and Hoisting

 JavaScript is processed in two steps.
-The first step the JavaScript engine examines code and processes it.
-In the second step the code is executed.
+In the first step, the JavaScript engine examines code and processes it.
+In the second step, the code is executed.

 One of the processed that happens in the first step is Hoisting.
 Hoisting effectively moves some elements to the top of their scope.
-Things that are effected by hoisting are:
+Things that are affected by hoisting are:

-- variables decalred with var
+- variables declared with var
 - functions declarations

 https://repl.it/classroom/invite/kHcWR5n

 <!-- v -->

-## Lab
+# Lab

 - Solve all of the linter errors
 - Consult with your peers if you can't solve an error